tdhopper/tdhopper.com/content/resume.md

 #### [Cylance Inc](http://www.cylance.com/), *Raleigh, NC*
 ##### Senior Data Scientist (November 2017  – )

+* Lead development of data lake and feature store using serverless AWS infrastructure
 * Research and develop machine learning techniques for dynamic detection of malware
-* Train data scientist on software engineering practices with Python
-* Develop and maintained Python packages for data ingestion, cleaning, and standardization
+* Develop and maintain Python packages for data ingestion, cleaning, and standardization
 * Lead team in integrating best practices for Python development and software testing